-Crisis Leave You Unable to Pay?
-Credit Card Hardship Programs Can Help
+Crisis Leave You Unable to Pay Credit Card Bills?
+This Program Can Help

 Asking for help can be hard.

-But when you’re faced with a tragedy — like an unexpected illness, divorce or just a surprise expense (think: your home’s HVAC died this morning) — refusing to admit you need help could hurt more in the long run.
+But when you’re faced with a tragedy — like a job loss or extended illness due to COVID-19 — refusing to admit you need help could hurt more in the long run.